-For information on Tenaris's principal capital expenditures and divestitures, see "Information on Tenaris - Business Overview - Capital Expenditure Program".
+For information on Tenaris's principal capital expenditures and divestitures, see Item 4.B.
+"Information on the Company - Business Overview - Capital Expenditure Program".

 B. Business Overview

 Our business strategy is to consolidate our position as a leading global supplier of integrated product and service solutions to the energy and other industries by: